LeifEtter/factchecker-frontend/Fact-Checker-Threat-Model.md

 ---

-Measure: Authorization
+Measure: **Authorization**

 Methods Used:

 - Check for certain roles on frontend, before letting user visit a page
 - Check for roles on backend requests using the jwt token stored in the cookie
-- The Method used allows passing the allowed roles for the route in question, and allows setting "allowSelf", which only allows users that have the same id as they pass in req.params.id
+- The middleware used allows passing the allowed roles for the route in question, and allows setting "allowSelf", which only allows users that have the same id as they pass in req.params.id

 Implementation: